dylanjones784/Markdown-Guide/BestPractiseGuide.md

 ## Access Control and Security

 An integral aspect of RESTful APIs is the concept of a layered system architecture, where each component of the API cannot see beyond its own layer.
 Each layer may have its own purpose but will all work together to fulfil the client’s request.
 Developers should split their API into four distinct layers, examples of which can be found below.
--	Presentation Layer
+-	Presentation
--	Logic Layer
+-	Logic
--	Data Layer
+-	Data

 ### Why have three layers?